dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 ### Customizing the `prepare-release` commit message

 By default, the `prepare-release` command generates a commit message with the format "Set version to {version}".
-So with this new option, You can add a prefix or suffix to the default commit message (which will replace just the version).
+A switch allows you to customize the commit message, using `{0}` as a placeholder for the version.

-For example, running the following command on `master`
+For example, running the following command:

 ```
 nbgv prepare-release --commit-message-pattern "Custom commit message pattern - {0} custom message"